DivyambariBK/Samsung-riscv/README.md

 #### Steps Performed:

 1. **Install the RISC-V Toolchain**
-   - Installed the RISC-V toolchain using the provided VDI (Virtual Desktop Infrastructure).
+   - Installed the RISC-V toolchain by following this [procedure](./VDI and virtual Box Download Procedure).
    - Verified the installation by running a simple test program.

 2. **Write a C Program to Compute the Sum of Numbers (1 to N):**